-Congratulations on your acceptance to Indiana University of Pennsylvania (IUP) as an incoming transfer student.
+Congratulations on your acceptance to IUP as an incoming transfer student.

 The next step on your road to becoming an IUP student is Orientation.
 It is through Orientation, only, that you are advised and register for your fall classes and take any necessary placement tests.
 In addition, you begin to learn the policies, procedures, benefits, and resources available to you as an IUP student.

 The IUP 2016 Transfer Orientation Process outlines the steps you will take to register for Orientation.
 Please read the entire process, be sure that you understand the steps, and then register for Orientation, as described in step 6 of the IUP 2016 Transfer Orientation Process.
 Remember that Orientation sessions are filled on a first come, first served basis.
 Attending the earliest orientation possible is strongly recommended, so read and register now.